kobalicek/mathpresso/README.md

 ------------

 MathPresso is a C++ library designed to parse mathematical expressions and compile them into machine code.
 It's much faster than traditional AST or byte-code based evaluators, because there is basically no overhead in the expression's execution.
 The JIT compiler is based on AsmJit and works on X86 and X64 architectures.

-This is an updated version of MathPresso that uses a stripped-off MPSL engine designed to work with scalar double precision floating points.
-It has many bugs fixed compared to the last version on google-code and contains improvements that can make execution of certain built-in functions (intrinsics) faster if the host CPU supports SSE4.1 (rounding, fraction, modulo, etc...).

-This is also a transitional version that is available to users that want to use MathPresso and cannot wait for the new MPSL engine, which is a work in progress.

 Features